 1. Remove the node from your cluster’s quorum.

-2. Tidy up your AWS resources.
+2. Tidy up the AWS resources for the removed nodes.

 Step 1: Remove the Node from the Cluster’s Quorum